Central Okanagan (British Columbia, Canada) will soon see two parks acquire additional lands for residents to explore.

-As per the Regional District of the Central RDCO), the acquisition will ensure that critical ecosystems, habitats, species at risk, and other important values are protected while providing opportunities to connect .(
+As per the Regional District of the Central Okanagan (RDCO), the acquisition will ensure that critical ecosystems, habitats, species at risk, and other important First Nations values are protected while providing opportunities to connect trails.

 “This project was undertaken with the financial support of the Government of Canada through the Department of Environment and Climate Change Canada.
 A contribution of CA$200,000 was made through the Habitat Stewardship Program,” stated the RDCO.